7 August 2025

 03 June 2010

-We can't imagine the incredible traffic that exists inside a living cell.
-Proteins, chemical messengers vie for space between the different workshops inside the cellular factory.
-The proteins required for an organism are continuously manufactured in compartments like the endoplasmic reticulum, the Golgi apparatus or endosomes.
-Under the action of biological micro-motors, these basic building blocks move from one compartment to another via microscopic tracks or microtubles.
-In order to function, this machinery requires energy, which is supplied by countless mitochrondria.
-The regulation of this traffic is like a jigsaw puzzle, which is all the more complex since the components change in shape and in space.
-A team from the Curie Institute, headed by Bruno Goud, has just solved part of the mystery in creating "global maps of all the cellular compartments and the relationships between them".
-According to the authors, in research published in Nature Methods confirm that it is possible to analyse globally the distruption of cellular compartments in pathological cases.
-In other words, certain illnesses, probably the consequence of a disfunction in the circulation of cellular components, could be explained by this new schema.
-The researchers have used a trick to solve this puzzle.
-The test cells were adhered to a support medium and their external exchanges were analysed using imaging techniques.
-This work is being continued for tumour cells, because these Parisian scientists suspect that the change in "certain master proteins in this arrangement are involved in tumorigenesis."
+"We can't imagine the incredible traffic that exists inside a living cell.
+A team from the Curie Institute, headed by Bruno Goud, has just solved part of the mystery in creating `global maps of all the cellular compartments and the relationships between them'.
+In research published in Nature Methods they confirm that it is possible to analyse globally the disruption of cellular compartments in pathological cases.
+The researchers have used an emerging biotechonology to solve this puzzle.
+The test cells were adhered to a support medium and were analysed using microscope imaging.
+This work is being continued for tumour cells, because these scientists believe that the change in `certain master proteins in this arrangement are involved in tumorigenesis.'"